sphinx-contrib/spelling/issuetracker/doc/index.rst

 Customization
 -------------

-If you use an issue tracker, that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and create your own callback for the ``missing-reference`` event of Sphinx.
-This callback should handle all nodes whose ``reftype`` attribute is ``'issue'``, and return ``None`` for all other nodes.
-For nodes whose ``reftype`` is ``'issue'`` the issue id is available in the ``reftarget`` attribute.
+If you use an issue tracker, that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and connect your own callback to the :event:`issuetracker-resolve-issue`:

-You may want to use the following convenience function.
-It creates a callback that does all the node handling for you.
-You only have to provide a function, which returns metadata for the given issue id:

-.. autofunction:: make_issue_reference_resolver
+.. event:: issuetracker-resolve-issue(app, project, user, issue_id)

+   Emitted if a issue reference is to be resolved.

+   ``app`` is the Sphinx application object.  ``project`` and ``user`` are strings, describing the issuetracker project and username.
+These are simply the values, the user entered for :confval:`issuetracker_project` and :confval:`issuetracker_user`.  ``issue_id`` is the issue id as string.

+   Callbacks for this event must return a dictionary with issue information, having the following keys:

+   - ``'uri'``: The URI to the issue web page
+   - ``'closed'``: ``True``, if the issue is closed.
+If ``False`` or if the key is missing, the issue is still open.

+   If ``'uri'`` is missing, the issue reference is not turned into a real reference, but remains in plain text.

+   A callback can return ``None`` instead to indicate, that it cannot resolve the issue.
+Resolval is delegated to further callbacks, that might be connected to the event.

 Contribution